Police Scotland: Licensing and Violence Reduction Division

 The Licensing and Violence Reduction Division (LVRD) contains a number of miscellaneous functions including the titular alcohol licensing and violence reduction teams.

 One of the higher-profile units within the LVRD is the Domestic Abuse Task Force (DATF).
 The DATF has a presence in each of the command areas as DATF (West), DATF (East) and DATF (North).
 The DATF (North) is unique amongst the three in having sub-offices in N Division (Highlands and Islands), A Division (North-East) and D Division (Tayside).
 The DATF has national responsibility for pro-actively addressing domestic abuse.
 Its divisional equivalents are the Domestic Abuse Investigation Units.

 Another unit within the division is the Force Flexible Policing Unit (FFPU, or "Flexi Teams" as they are known locally), based in all three command areas (North, East, West).
 This unit's primary function is to act upon specific geographical intelligence relating to spikes in crime trends (particularly involving violence, alcohol, antisocial behaviour or other high volume crime), and carrying out taskings in the form of high visibility patrols and public reassurance.

 The City of Glasgow was one of the first in Scotland to successfully trial a specialist Violence Reduction Unit.

 Operational Support Division

-Roads Policing
+Roads policing

 Policing of Scotland's roads network is the responsibility of the Roads Policing Unit.
 The unit is split into three areas, west, east and north which cover their respective Local Police Divisions.
 The departments aim is to achieve casualty reduction and wider operational objectives.
-There are roughly 500 road policing officers in Scotland, Chief Superintendent Louise Blakelock is currently the head of roads policing.
+There are roughly 500 road policing officers in Scotland; Chief Superintendent Louise Blakelock is currently the head of roads policing.

-The Collision Investigation unit sits within Road Policing division.
-Unlike many other forces, there is no dedicated Collision Investigation.
+The Collision Investigation function sits within Road Policing division.
+Unlike many other forces, there is no dedicated Collision Investigation Unit.
 Instead investigating serious and fatal RTCs lies with specially trained officers who carry out the role beside their core road patrol functions.